grnet/synnefo/docs/cyclades-api-guide.rst

   }

-The OS Compute API does not include any ``values`` layers in the response.
+The OS/Compute API does not include any ``values`` layers in the response.
 More details can be found
 `here <http://docs.openstack.org/api/openstack-compute/2/content/List_Images-d1e4435.html>`_.